-Where the term database/system/application is used in this policy it means any collection of personidentifiable or confidential information that can be processed by automated means.
+Where the term database/system/application is used in this policy it means any collection of person-identifiable or confidential information that can be processed by automated means.
 A few examples are detailed below:

-- Patient records (names and addresses etc.) for appointments - Patient details used for prescribing drugs - Patient information used for research e.g. where only NHS number (or other personal identifier may be allocated) and clinical details may be held this could be an Excel spreadsheet - Staff records held on Excel to monitor annual leave and sickness
+- Patient records (names and addresses etc.) for appointments - Patient details used for prescribing drugs - Patient information used for research e.g. where only NHS number (or other personal identifier may be allocated) and clinical details may be held - this could be an Excel spreadsheet - Staff records held on Excel to monitor annual leave and sickness

-4.5 Information Asset
+Information Asset

 Information assets are definable information resources owned or contracted by an organisation that are 'valuable' to the business of the organisation.
-All databases/systems and applications are Information Assets.
+All databases/systems and applications are Information Assets that are recorded and reviewed within the Trust Information Asset Register.

-4.6 Data Controllers
+Data Controllers